 Nearby Shoreham has a population of over 20,000 people and is possibly best known for its Airport which lies to the west of the main town.
 The town is served by Shoreham-by-Sea railway station, located on the West Coastway Line and a range of local bus services principally running along the coastal routes.
 The town itself contains a moderately sized High Street containing a mix of multi-nationals as well as independent stores.
 It is also the location of the Ropetackle Arts Centre.
-The out of town Retail Park at Holmbush is home to a large Tesco, Marks & Spenser as well as a Next.
+The out of town Retail Park at Holmbush is home to a large Tesco, Marks & Spencer as well as a Next.
 There are significant areas of employment, in particular centred on the Harbour area, which provides in the region of 1,400 jobs.

-Summary of key sustainability issues: Likely evolution of the area without the AAP Need for more affordable housing.
-Continuing need for housing at affordable prices main remain.
-Low capacity for settlements to accommodate new Significant shortfall in housing supply may remain an issue. housing.
-Opportunities to provide community facilities which would enhance those in the Need to ensure locations for new housing are not unsustainable, providing the opportunity to use local services. local area, particularly to the south may not be realised.
-High value area causes houses to be enlarged, improved, replaced, reducing proportion of smaller, cheaper houses.
+Summary of key sustainability issues: Likely evolution of the area without the AAP Need for more affordable Continuing need for housing at affordable housing. prices main remain.
+Low capacity for Significant shortfall in housing supply may settlements to remain an issue. accommodate new housing.
+Opportunities to provide community facilities which would enhance those in the Need to ensure locations local area, particularly to the south may not for new housing are not be realised.